Texas A&M tops Missouri 66-64 despite record free throws

 BIG PICTURE

-Missouri: Inconsistent scoring and passing combined to hand Missouri its third straight loss.
-The Tigers have been unpredictable at home this season, tacking up an energizing win over Florida but also losses to Charleston Southern and Texas A&M.
+Missouri: Sloppy passes and offensive troubles combined to hand Missouri its third straight loss.
+The Tigers have been inconsistent at home this season, tacking up an energizing win over Florida but also losses to Charleston Southern and Texas A&M.

 Texas A&M: The Aggies capitalized on offensive production from Savion Flagg (14 points), Emanuel Miller (12) and Josh Nebo (14) to break its two-game losing streak.
 Nebo had averaged 12.5 points before Tuesday night.